-From traditional Christmas cakes with gorgeous decorations to quick and quirky fondant figures, get inspired with our easy Christmas cake recipes, ideas and designs
+From traditional Christmas cake decorations to quick and quirky fondant figures, get inspired with our easy Christmas cake ideas, recipes and designs...

 We’ve got lots of easy Christmas cake decorating ideas for you to try this year.
 From fondant to icing sugar, from royal icing to marzipan, we’ve got lots of simple designs for you to try on our classic Christmas cake recipe.

 One of the best Christmas traditions, Christmas cakes can be made up to three months in advance so you can get into the spirit nice and early with some Christmas baking.